kzdev-net/kzdev.perfutils/Source/Docs/articles/interlockedops.md

 # Interlocked Operations

-The `Interlocked` class provides atomic operations for variables that are shared between threads.
-These operations are guaranteed atomic, meaning they are thread-safe and can be used in a multithreaded environment without locking.
+The `Interlocked` class provides atomic operations for variables shared between threads.
+These operations are guaranteed to be atomic, meaning they are thread-safe and can be used in a multithreaded environment without requiring locks.

-The [`InterlockedOps`](xref:KZDev.PerfUtils.InterlockedOps) class provides a set of static helper methods that provide additional functionality that is not currently available in the `Interlocked` class.

-All the operations provided by the `InterlockedOps` class are convenience methods that can be implemented directly in code using the existing `Interlocked` class.
-However, the `InterlockedOps` class offers a more readable, concise, and consistent way to perform the provided operations than repeatedly copying and pasting code.
-Reducing code duplication can make the code easier to understand and maintain.
+The [`InterlockedOps`](xref:KZDev.PerfUtils.InterlockedOps) class extends the functionality of the Interlocked class by providing additional static helper methods.
+These methods offer convenience and readability for operations that would otherwise require repetitive and verbose code.
+By reducing code duplication, `InterlockedOps` makes the codebase easier to understand and maintain.

 ## Variable Exclusive OR Operations

-The `InterlockedOps` class provides the [`Xor`](xref:KZDev.PerfUtils.InterlockedOps.Xor*) method, which performs an atomic XOR operation on a variable, stores the operation result in the provided variable, and returns the variable's original value.
-This method is useful for toggling an integer variable bit value between `1` and `0` in a thread-safe manner.
+The `InterlockedOps` class provides the [`Xor`](xref:KZDev.PerfUtils.InterlockedOps.Xor*) method, which performs an atomic XOR operation on a variable.
+The result of the operation is stored in the provided variable, and the method returns the variable's original value.
+This method is particularly useful for toggling a bit in an integer variable between 1 and 0 in a thread-safe manner.

-The operation can be performed on any integer type, including `int`, `long`, `uint`, and `ulong`.
+The Xor operation supports all integer types, including **int**, **long**, **uint**, and **ulong**.

 ```csharp
 public class XorExample